LyonSyonII/rust-quest/README.md

 ## Contributing

-Feel free to open a PR if you find any error!
+Feel free to open an Issue or PR if you find an error!

-Translations are also welcome.
+The book is still in a very early stage of development, and translations aren't supported yet.
+I'd really apreciate any proofreading though!

 ## Tooling